singularhum/dealsFeedCanada/README.md

 | [OzBargain](https://www.ozbargain.com.au/deals) | Australia | A popular community driven website in Australia for deals.
 All deals are posted. | 5 mins | OzBargain RSS |
 | [Slickdeals Rising](https://slickdeals.net/forums/forumdisplay.php?f=9) | US | A hot deals forum for the US.
 Since many deals are posted, this feed will only post deals that have reached a minimum of 5 upvotes. | 5 mins | Slickdeals RSS |
 | [Slickdeals Hot](https://slickdeals.net/forums/forumdisplay.php?f=9) | US | The same as Slickdeals Rising but will only post deals with a minimum of 15 upvotes. | 5 mins | Slickdeals RSS |

+## Alerts (Beta)

+Alerts will ping you when new deals are posted that contain certain keywords.
+This feature is useful for those that may only want to be notified for specific deals instead of all deals.

+Alerts can be enabled by subscribing to a predefined list of keywords or requesting your own custom ones.
+When subscribing to an alert, you will be assigned the appropriate role by a bot which will be pinged when a matching deal is found.

+If you want to access it, head on over to the #⁠roles channel and react to the 🔔.

+The Alerts category contains three channels:
+- alerts - This will contain all the pinged alerts with a reference to the originating post in All Deals
+- configure - This is where you can subscribe to predefined alerts (more to be added based on requests)
+- requests - Instructions on how to request custom alerts

 <h2 id="faq">
 Frequently Asked Questions (FAQ)